 Relationship Management Model

-The Monitor’s Relationship Management Model (RMM) outlines the relationship management model that specifically supports monitoring activity and engagement.
-There are four key components that drive and underpin this model and broader engagement – our design principles, our values, our commitment to Māori and our tikanga approach.
+Our Relationship Management Model (RMM) supports our monitoring activity and engagement and outlines the four key components that drive and underpin this model and broader engagement – our design principles, our values, our commitment to Māori and our tikanga approach.

 Office of the Children’s Commissioner